Jail inmate recaptured in San Antonio

-A rape suspect mistakenly released from the Comal County Jail on Tuesday was recaptured in San Antonio by combined law enforcement agencies Wednesday night.
+Jose Aguilar-Mayorquin, the rape suspect mistakenly released from Comal County Jail on Tuesday, sported a new look when he was booked back into the county lockup.

+He had shaved his mustache and beard during his run from law officers, who caught up with him at a northwest San Antonio residence Wednesday night.

+“We received a tip that led us to a location in San Antonio, and after conducting surveillance — the first time he wasn’t there and the second time he was — he was spotted,” Comal County Sheriff’s Office Criminal Investigations Capt.
+Rocky Millican said.
-Jennifer Smith, CCSO public information officer, said Jose Aguilar-Mayorquin was arrested without incident in the 1700 block of Lee Hall in San Antonio around 10 p.m.
-Wednesday.

-Smith said officers from the Comal County Sheriff’s Office, New Braunfels Police Department, Immigration and Customs Enforcement and U.S. Marshal’s Fugitive Task Force all played roles in the arrest.
+Millican said Aguilar-Mayorquin was arrested without incident in the 1700 block of Lee Hall in San Antonio around 9 p.m.
+He credited the U.S. Marshal’s Lone Star Fugitive Task Force, comprised of officers from the Comal and Bexar county sheriff’s offices, San Antonio and New Braunfels police, Immigration and Customs Enforcement and other area agencies.

-Sheriff Mark Reynolds said protocol errors by jail staffers led to the mistaken release of Aguilar-Mayorquin, 36, of New Braunfels, who somehow walked out of the county lockup around 4 p.m.
-Tuesday.
-He had been jailed under $30,000 bond since Nov.
-16, after his arrest by NBPD officers on aggravated sexual assault charges alleged earlier the same day.
+“He was immediately brought back to Comal County,” Millican said.
+“We’re glad to have him back in custody and happy to have this potentially dangerous predator off the street.”

+Sheriff Mark Reynolds and Jail Administrator Maj.
+Bill Jennings said staffers failed to follow protocol, which led to Aguilar-Mayorquin’s release.
+The 36-year-old New Braunfels man, jailed Nov.
+16 and charged with aggravated sexual assault, was under a $30,000 bond.

 (0) comments